-Please begin by reading the Rules and Guidelines document approved by the Executive Board on 4/5/2013.
+Please begin by reading the Rules and Guidelines document.

 Alaska Herpetological Society

 Grant Purpose: The purpose of this grant is to stimulate and support herpetological research, outreach and education in the state of Alaska.

 Applicant Solicitation: Our grant program will be publicized in our newsletter, to our email list, and on our Facebook page.

 To be eligible for our proposed grant program, applicants must:

 1. Be a member in good standing with AHS

 2. Be proposing herpetological related activities in the state of Alaska

 3. Be at least 18 years of age OR submit jointly with an eligible adult